Kotlin is a programming language that was developed by Jet Brains for modern multi-platform applications.

 The hierarchy Architecture of the files for your application is in multiple ways.

 Click the app (1) folder to expand the hierarchy Architecture of files.

 Click Project (2).
 Need to select View > Tool Buttons to see this option.

 The current Project view is Project > Android.
 Click Android (3) to explore the other Project options views that are available.

-In the current Project.
-The android view you see top-three-level folders below your app folder: java, manifests, and res.
+In the current Project, the android view you see top-three-level folders below your app folder includes java, manifests, and res.

 Then you have to Expand the Manifests folder.
 This Manifests folder contains the AndroidMainifests.XML file.
-This file describes all component of your Android Application. and Android run-time system compiles it when your app is executing.
+This file describes all components of your Android Application and the Android run-time system compiles it when your app is executing.

 This folder contains the Java and Kotlin source code files for your app.